• Skip to primary navigation

 Stovetop Instructions

-• Serve with parsley and Parmesan cheese.
+• Serve garnished with the parsley and additional Parmesan cheese as desired.

 Pressure Cooker Instructions

-• Add pasta, 1 tablespoon of olive oil, garlic, and 2 cups water to the pressure cooker.
+• Add the pasta, 1 tablespoon of olive oil, garlic, and 2 cups water to the pressure cooker.

 • Cook with manual high pressure for 6 minutes, then quick release the pressure.